mauriciopasquier/yamldb/README.md

-# YamlDb
+# Yamldb

-YamlDb is a database-independent format for dumping and restoring data.
+Yamldb is a database-independent format for dumping and restoring data.
 It complements the the database-independent schema format found in db/schema.rb.
 The data is saved into db/data.yml.

 This can be used as a replacement for mysqldump or pg_dump, but only for the databases typically used by Rails apps.
 Users, permissions, schemas, triggers, and other advanced database features are not supported - by design.